apache/mynewt-documentation/docs/tutorials/sensors/sensor_nrf52_drv2605.rst

     DRV2605_CALIBRATED_BEMF: 0x79
     DRV2605_CALIBRATED_BEMF_GAIN: 1

-You could programmatically run this on every startup, but more likely youd want to save these as overrides in your syscfg.yml and restart.
-Presumably youd never have to do these steps ever again.
+You could programmatically run this on every startup, but more likely you'd want to save these as in your syscfg.yml and restart.
+Presumably you'd never have to do these steps ever again.

 Step 4: Actually Actuate
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Now you're ready to (sigh) rumble.
+One way to use the DRV2605 device is to enable
-Enable the rom mode to use the stored patterns.
-Technically you dont need to do this after first configure as this is the default mode:
+the ROM mode to use it's stored patterns.
+Technically you dont need to do this after
+first configure as ROM mode is the default mode:
 .. code-block:: console